 But first, the Mount Polley tailings dam failure.
+Let me point out that there are over 200 mines operating safely every day across Canada.

-Let me be very clear: a failure of this sort is unacceptable.
-It is unacceptable to communities across the country.
+Let me also be very clear: a failure of this sort is unacceptable.
+It is unacceptable to the Williams Lake and Soda Creek bands, to the people of Likely, to British Columbians.
 And it is unacceptable to the mining industry.